 Isn't machine translation as good as a human translator?

-Machine translation may help you get the gist of a foreign-language message.
+Machine translation (MT) may help you get the gist of a foreign-language message.
 However, it doesn't work well with technical texts.
-Many mistranslations arise from the use of machine translation.
+Many mistranslations arise from the use of MT.

 Search engines might consider machine-translated content spam.
 A human translator may cost you more, but you'll likely have higher quality content.
 That will yield better returns for your investment.

-Using machine translation may violate privacy agreements when working with confidential and sensitive data.
-Machine translation tools save every piece of information you feed them.
+Using MT may violate privacy agreements when working with confidential and sensitive data.
+MT tools save every piece of information you feed them.

-Just like Alexa can answer simple questions but cannot think for you, Google Translate can get the gist of a text but cannot convey complex thoughts correctly.
+Just like Alexa can answer simple questions but cannot think for you, Google Translate can help you get the gist of a text but cannot convey complex thoughts correctly.

-If you need your message to be accurate, nuanced, and natural, hiring a qualified human translator will be your best investment.
+If you need your message to be accurate, nuanced, and natural, hiring a qualified human translator will be your best bet.